propolies/magicons/README.md

 <Icon src={icon} class="size-12" />
 ```

-All string matching the pattern `@hero-` will generate the correct imports, thus making this extremely fast.
+All strings matching the pattern `@hero-` will generate the correct imports making this extremely fast.

 Read more in the [docs](https://propolies.github.io/magicon/docs/getting-started/introduction)